Taqib/Nginx_Layer_4_-Load_Balancing_To_K8s_Worker_Nodes/README.md

 Configure AWS CLI
 Configure AWS CLI with the necessary credentials.
 Run the following command and follow the prompts to configure it: aws configure

+Explanation: This command sets up your AWS CLI with the necessary credentials, region, and output format.

+Set Up a Pulumi Project
+Set Up a Pulumi Project:
+Create a new directory for your project and navigate into it:

+mkdir aws-k3s-infra
+cd aws-k3s-infra

+Initialize a New Pulumi Project:
+Run the following command to create a new Pulumi project:

+pulumi new aws-javascript